 Local governments can support the production of affordable and workforce housing by contributing capital funds to local affordable housing developments.
 This financial assistance can come in a variety of ways, such as by deferring, waiving, or reimbursing permitting fees for affordable units, either in 100 percent affordable developments or in mixed-income inclusionary projects.
 While jurisdictions cannot legally waive impact fees, which are meant to mitigate impacts generated by the project, they may offer financial assistance to cover these costs.
 Alternately, cities can pay for the necessary infrastructure improvements to prepare a site for residential development, in lieu of collecting impact fees.
-Below-market rate loans for land acquisition and predevelopment can prove vital for affordable housing developers with limited capital.
+Belowmarket rate loans for land acquisition and predevelopment can prove vital for affordable housing developers with limited capital.
 The State also offers a number of funding sources for acquisition and predevelopment costs.

 - Proactively encourage and facilitate the development of affordable housing by non-profit organizations for lower income households, particularly those with special needs including large households, seniors, extremely low-income (ELI) households, and households with persons who have disabilities or developmental disabilities with the goal of creating 446 affordable units for lower income households between 2021 and 2029 (282 extremely low and very low income and 164 low income units, see Program 1).
-Specifically, the City will: - Provide letters of support to affordable housing developers' applications to local, State, and Federal agencies for funding, provided the proposed projects are consistent with the goals and policies of the City's General Plan. - Evaluate, every other year, the City's Zoning regulations for potential constraints to the development of housing for persons with special needs. - Continue to provide density bonuses and other incentives to developers who provide affordable units. - Continue to implement the Affordable Housing Overlay Zone and Inclusionary Housing Program. - Every other year, meet with non-profit developers and housing organizations to evaluate projects for acquisition and rehabilitation of new shelters and long-term affordable housing.
+Specifically, the City will: - Provide letters of support to affordable housing developers' applications to local, State, and Federal agencies for funding, provided the proposed projects are consistent with the goals and policies of the City's General Plan. - Evaluate, every other year, the City's Zoning regulations for potential constraints to the development of housing for persons with special needs.